MATHEMATICAL FICTION:

 William Sleator

-One book conspicuously missing [from this Website was] William Sleator's The Boy Who Reversed Himself.
-It's a book catering to a preteen or early teen audience about three high school students' adventures... (more)
+[William Sleator's The Boy Who Reversed Himself is] a book catering to a preteen or early teen audience about three high school students' adventures in 4-dimensional (and higher) space.
+It includes... (more)

 Carry On, Mr. Bowditch (1955)